elephantscale/es-training-new/kafka/slides/backup.md

 ## High Availability with Debezium

   * make it tolerant to machine failures (both the upstream MySQL server, and Debezium, itself
-  * MySQL prior to version 5.6 modeled a replica’s location in its parent’s binlogs using a (binlog filename, file offset) tuple
+  * MySQL prior to version 5.6 modeled a replica's location in its parent's binlogs using a (binlog filename, file offset) tuple
   * MySQL 5.6, MySQL introduced the concept of global transaction IDs (GTIDs) configuration that needs to be called out is the gtid.source.includes